-Blog Post for Vanacker, Forbes, Knockaert and Manigart on AMJ Paper
+Blog Post on Vanacker, Forbes, Knockaert and Manigart AMJ Paper

 Breaking into any well-established field is tough.
 Credentials will only get you so far – what employers and investors alike value is experience and a proven track record.
 What’s a newcomer with lots of potential but not much in the way of proven outcomes to do?